Vansh-Baghel/JS_Things/JS_notes.md

 - Changes the og array and reverses it.

+### Math.trunc

+- The Math.trunc() function returns the integer part of a number by removing any fractional digits.

 ### Math.abs method

 - It'll always rerturn positive values , and any value is negative then it'll be converted into positive.